 So, you’ve decided that it’s time for a website redesign.
-Maybe your old site is outdated, or perhaps you have rebranded and want your website to reflect your new brand.
+Maybe you made the common mistake of having a family member create your website.
+Maybe the old site is outdated, or perhaps you have rebranded and want your website to reflect your new brand.

 A fresh new website is an exciting endeavor for any business.
 A well planned-out redesign creates the potential to bring your small business increased traffic, resulting in new sales leads.